jaredtking/heartbeat/README.md

 ### Condition

-Criteria are the condition(s) which trigger an alert.
-Ultimately, criteria evaluates into a boolean expression.
-When true, the alert will be sent, otherwise, the alert will be ignored.
+These are the condition(s) that trigger an alert.
+A condition string evaluates into a boolean value.
+When true, the alert will be fired, otherwise, the no action will be taken.

 ## HTTP API